Workers Compensation Insurance — Minnesota

 Permanent Disability Benefits

-Compensates employees for lasting impairment — either partial (still able to work with limitations) or total (cannot return to gainful employment).
-Structured benefits based on the type and severity of the impairment.
+Compensates employees for lasting impairment — either partial (still able to work with limitations) or total (cannot return to any gainful employment).

 💰